 Social media giant, Facebook has quietly rolled out a meme-making app ‘Whale’ on the Canadian App Store that may come to other markets later.
 Facebook has created the app by secretive “experimental” app division.

 The app bills itself as an easy way to overlay special effects over text and photos.
-Users can then quickly share the memes they make on Facebook’s other apps, like Instagram and Messenger, according to App Store screenshots.
+According to App Store screenshots, users can then quickly share the memes they make on Facebook’s other apps, like Instagram and Messenger.

 At the moment, it is only available in Canada and in the App Store, as a test.
 It has been developed by the experimentation team with new Facebook products, the so-called NPE (New Product Experimentation, in English), which we reported a few months ago, and whose function is to test new trends and applications that could later see the light or not in general.